 This instructor may cancel up to two lessons per season for sickness or personal business, for which there will be no make-ups or refunds.

 Students may be dismissed for any of the following reasons: irregular lesson attendance; repeated failure to prepare for lessons; behavior or attitude problems; nonpayment of tuition or other expenses; or failure to abide by Policy Statement.

-Students who are ill should not attend the lesson.
-This instructor may send a student home who has come to the lesson after missing school that day because of sickness.
+Students who are ill should not attend the lesson in person; an online lesson may be requested if the student is not feeling well but has the energy for a lesson.
+This instructor may send a student home who has come to the lesson in person after missing school that day because of sickness.